DhyayThakrar/sugar_calories/README.md

     Now, I will do a hypothesis testing for my initial question I presented in the introduction. <br>
     <strong>Null Hypothesis: Sugar as an ingredient does not mean that the dish will have higher calories</strong><br>
     <strong>Alternative Hypothesis: Sugar as an ingredient indicates that the dish will have higher calories </strong><br>
     To do my permutation testing, I calculate the means of calories in recipes where sugar is present as an ingredient to the mean of calories in recipes where sugar is not present as an ingredient.
-After conducting the permutation test with a repetition of 10000, I got the p value as 0.0 which shows significance.
+After conducting the permutation test by permutating the calories column with a repetition of 10000, I got the p value as 0.0 which shows significance.
 This means we reject the null hypothesis.
-This just proves correlation between sugar and calories but we would need to do a lot of further analysis to prove causation. <br>
+This just proves correlation between sugar and calories but we would need to do a lot of further analysis to prove causation.<br>
     <iframe
   src="hypothesis.html"
   width="800"